omegasenior/topbiketoursportugal/content/tours/north-of-portugal-bike-tour.md

     description: >-
       Leaving Viana, the cycling will be back to the interior of Portugal, with the beautiful Lima River alongside.
-The destination is now Ponte de Lima, a city recognized as a universal heritage and as the ultimate North of Portugal in all its rusticity and scenic beauty.
+The destination is now Ponte de Lima, a city recognized as world heritage and stands as the ultimate North of Portugal in all its rusticity and scenic beauty.
 This land is full of history and is located in the former Braga-Tui military road.
-With charter since 1125 it’s the oldest Portuguese village.
-Its bridge over the river Lima, built by the Romans in the 1st century, has always been a place of passage for the pilgrims who were going to Santiago.
+It is the oldest Portuguese village, since 1125 when it was granted charter.
+Its bridge, over the river Lima, built by the Romans in the 1st century, has always been a place of passage for the pilgrims who were going to Santiago.
 Ponte de Lima is the cradle of Housing Tourism, of the “Loureiro” variety that distinguishes the “Vinho Verde” and the Rice of “Sarrabulho” appreciated in the most faraway places in the world.
     location:
       lat: '41.7675021'
       lng: '-8.5830992'